qiskit-community/ml-qem/README.md

-# ML-QEM
+# ML-QEM: Machine Learning for Practical Quantum Error Mitigation

 Package for quantum error mitigation and solving general quantum computing problems using machine learning.
+Based on the paper [Machine Learning for Practical Quantum Error Mitigation](https://arxiv.org/abs/2309.17368).

 ### Table of Contents